DaniGuardiola/rpc-anywhere/docs/1-rpc.md

 }>;
 ```

+### <a name='Emptyschemas'></a>Empty schemas

-Schemas can be "empty" if the RPC instance does not handle requests or send messages (resembling a "client").
+Schemas can be "empty" if one of the RPC instances does not handle requests or send messages (resembling a "pure" client/server connection).
 For this situation, there is a special type: `EmptyRPCSchema`.

 ```ts
 type RemoteSchema = RPCSchema<{